angulardart/site-angulardart/src/angular/guide/security.md

 ## Trusting safe values  {#bypass-security-apis}

-Sometimes applications genuinely need to include executable code, display an `<iframe>` from some URL, or construct potentially dangerous URLs.
+Sometimes apps genuinely need to include executable code, display an `<iframe>` from some URL, or construct potentially dangerous URLs.
 To prevent automatic sanitization in any of these situations, you can tell Angular that you inspected a value, checked how it was generated, and made sure it will always be secure.
 But *be careful*.
 If you trust a value that might be malicious, you